 Networking groups and business clubs come in different formats but they all focus on the sharing of valuable knowledge and expertise.

 Chances are they’ll come with a joining fee or subscription plan, so find one that suits your budget and then ask to attend a session as a guest.

 Joining a networking group is of course a great way to gain new business, but you should also take it as an opportunity to grow independently too.

 Again, be curious and ask questions, as every extra scrap of information you gain could come in useful at some point.

 If you really want to take your learning journey to the next level, asking an industry professional to mentor you is a very wise decision.

 A mentor will assist with all kinds of things, from helping you to determine your key areas of improvement, to recommending the best way to achieve your goals and grow on a personal level.

 A mentor will offer an unbiased opinion, honest feedback, constructive criticism, priceless insight and a fresh perspective, all of which can mean the difference between surviving in your role and truly thriving in your career.

 Hosted desktops from GoCloud enable you to work from home effectively as often as required.
-To find out more, get in touch on 01482 751133, email email@example.com or request access today.
+To find out more, get in touch on 01482 751133 or email email@example.com.

 Download your free wellbeing checklist and take control of your mental and physical health whilst home working.